drdqde/navia/navia_fileformat.md

 The following properties are available:

-'raw_data': a dictionary with 'm/z' and 'Intensity' as keys, each comprising a list of floats.
+**'raw_data'**: a dictionary with 'm/z' and 'Intensity' as keys, each comprising a list of floats.

-'ser_dict': a dictionary comprising of names of the series (naming is not implemented in the current version of NaViA but planned for future release)
+**'ser_dict'**: a dictionary comprising of names of the series (naming is not implemented in the current version of NaViA but planned for future release)

-'masses': a dictionary with 'Series', 'Mass', 'Uncertainty' and 'Colour' as keys.
+**'masses'**: a dictionary with 'Series', 'Mass', 'Uncertainty' and 'Colour' as keys.
 Colour refers to the line colour of the series in the session.

-'sele': nested dictionary for all 20 possible series containing lists of intergers for lower, higher and maximum intensity  m/z indices  ('i_low', 'i_upp' and 'i_max' respectively)
+**'sele'**: nested dictionary for all 20 possible series containing lists of intergers for lower, higher and maximum intensity  m/z indices  ('i_low', 'i_upp' and 'i_max' respectively)

-'ser_data': the m/z corresponding dictionary to 'sele'. contains ('x_low', 'x_upp', 'max_int' and 'x_max') for mz-values and the intensity of the maxima or assigned peak if corrected.
+**'ser_data'**: the m/z corresponding dictionary to 'sele'. contains ('x_low', 'x_upp', 'max_int' and 'x_max') for mz-values and the intensity of the maxima or assigned peak if corrected.

-'charge_sign': either 'positive' or 'negative' depending on instrument mode.
+**'charge_sign'**: either 'positive' or 'negative' depending on instrument mode.

-'subunits': contains lists of properties of subunits of complex ('mass', 'min', 'max', 'stride', 'name').
+**'subunits'**: contains lists of properties of subunits of complex ('mass', 'min', 'max', 'stride', 'name').

-'stoichiometry': lists of properties of complex stoichiometry to measured masses for NaViA.
+**'stoichiometry'**: lists of properties of complex stoichiometry to measured masses for NaViA.

-'dtp': lists of properties of data processing.
+**'dtp'**: lists of properties of data processing.

-'comment': string of the comment field.
+**'comment'**: string of the comment field.